 The number of the cards shows the order they are pulled and placed into the arrangement below.

-It’s important to note that cards #3-6 are sometimes pulled and placed in a different order.
+It’s important to note that tarot cards #3-6 are sometimes pulled and placed in a different order.

 That’s okay!
 This is one of the adjustments you might make as you develop your personal tastes as a tarot reader.
 Just experiment and choose what works best for you.